papermerge/banger/README.md

-# Banger - Project Version Bumper
+# Banger

-This is GitHub action for bumping project version.
+This is GitHub action for project version extraction and/or bumping.

 You provide a list of files where project version is defined and banger GitHub action will iterate given list of files and perform following steps with each of them: